[Skip to Content]

 National Center on Health, Behavioral Health, and Safety (NCHBHS)

-The NCHBHS consortium provides education, technical assistance, and training to the Head Start community.
-OHRC is the lead on oral health activities and is working in collaboration with ASTDD.
-NCHBHS oral health activities also include supporting the dental hygienist liaison project, which serves as a communication link between NCHBHS and Head Start.
+NCHBHS provides training and technical assistance to the child care and Head Start community focusing on health literacy; nutrition; oral health; physical activity; developmental and behavioral services; and asthma, injury, and tobacco-use prevention.
+OHRC is the lead on oral health activities for the national center and works in collaboration with ASTDD to provide T/TA and produce evidence-based/-informed resources for Head Start program staff, families, and health professionals; these resources are designed to promote positive oral health practices and improve oral health literacy among pregnant women and families of children enrolled in Head Start programs.
+NCHBHS oral health activities also include supporting the Dental Hygienist Liaison project.
+As part of this project, a dental hygienist from each state volunteers to serve as a communication link between NCHBHS and key stakeholders in their state to promote oral health and prevent oral disease among children and pregnant women enrolled in Head Start programs.
 NCHBHS oral health activities are supported by the Office of Head Start, Administration for Children & Families, under cooperative agreement #90HC000022.
 The amount of funding for oral health activities is $2,450,000 over 5 years.

 Other recent projects include